Danny Glover (footballer): Non-League

 On 30 October 2020, Glover signed with Rushall Olympic, also of the Southern League Premier Division Central, who were managed by former Hednesford boss Liam McDonald.
-However the 2020–21 season was curtailed early due to the ongoing pandemic on 24 February 2021.
+However, the 2020–21 season was curtailed early due to the ongoing pandemic on 24 February 2021.
 The "Pics" qualified for the play-offs at the end of the 2021–22 season, but were beaten 3–0 by Coalville Town in the semi-finals.
 He scored 24 goals from 50 appearances in the 2021–22 season.
-Rushall qualified for the play-offs with a fourth-place finish, but were beaten 3–0 by Coalville Town in the semi-finals.
+Rushall qualified for the play-offs with a fourth-place finish but were beaten 3–0 by Coalville Town in the semi-finals.

 On 30 June 2022, Northern Premier League Division One West side Hanley Town announced the signing of Glover.
 On 17 December 2022, Glover returned to Hednesford Town as player-manager.
+Hednesford were relegated at the end of the 2022–23 season amid a financial crisis, with Glover contributing four goals from 18 playing appearances.

+On 1 November 2023, he signed with Chasetown, with manager Mark Swann saying that he "will be a massive addition for the football club".
+He scored against Stalybridge Celtic on his debut.
+He scored 12 goals in 27 games in the 2023–24 campaign, including a goal in the Walsall Senior Cup final defeat to Rushall Olympic.
+He scored eight goals in 38 games in the 2024–25 season and missed a penalty in the play-off semi-final defeat to Congleton Town.
+He featured as a substitute in the Staffordshire Senior Cup final victory over Rushall Olympic.

+On 5 September 2025, Glover signed with North West Counties League Division One South club Eccleshall.